-- The increase in Wireless Telecommunications Carriers may indicate increased deployment of mobile broadband infrastructure (e.g., 5G) and a push by carriers such as T-Mobile, Verizon, and AT&T to deploy and market FWA technology for home internet service. - The increase in Fiber Optic Cable Manufacturing reflects investments in manufacturing capacity and facilities in the state, signifying that the state's economy is benefitting from the growing national and international demand for fiber optic cables. - The decrease in Electric Equipment and Component Manufacturing obviously represents a contraction of that sector in the state; however, manufactured goods will be bought from out of state regardless, and while contractions in this workforce do signify job declines, it is not necessarily as much of a barrier to future construction deployment as a lack of construction laborers, for example.
+- The growth in Power and Communication Line and Related Structures Construction roles suggests ongoing active construction or utility repair in the state, and functioning mechanisms for training and hiring new workers. - The decline in Wired Telecommunications Carriers is likely the result of a number of factors, which may include an increased use of technology in ISP operations resulting in less reliance on people, or simply an increase in retirements in the industry, among other factors. - The increase in Wireless Telecommunications Carriers may indicate increased deployment of mobile broadband infrastructure (e.g., 5G) and a push by carriers such as T-Mobile, Verizon, and AT&T to deploy and market FWA technology for home internet service. - The increase in Fiber Optic Cable Manufacturing reflects investments in manufacturing capacity and facilities in the state, signifying that the state's economy is benefitting from the growing national and international demand for fiber optic cables. - The decrease in Electric Equipment and Component Manufacturing obviously represents a contraction of that sector in the state; however, manufactured goods will be bought from out of state regardless, and while contractions in this workforce do signify job declines, it is not necessarily as much of a barrier to future construction deployment as a lack of construction laborers, for example.

 Overall, however, the state saw a reduction of over 700 jobs in industries related to broadband deployment during this timeframe, which was greater than national trends.
 Specifically, Oregon saw a 7 percent reduction in the broadband deployment workforce, while the same sector shrank by 4 percent nationally over the same timeframe.
 However, if workers can be enticed back into the sector into their previous occupations, or even into adjacent, in-demand roles-e.g., if workers who left occupations as Wired Telecommunications Carriers could be welcomed back into occupations related to Power and Communications Line and Related Structures Construction-the challenge of a recently contracting workforce can also be seen as an opportunity.

-Wages for the people of Oregon in the broadband construction roles are varied in their relationship to national averages; for critical roles in construction, the state exceeds national averages, which makes it more likely that trained lineworkers will stay in Oregon rather than pursue higher wages elsewhere.
+Wages for the people of Oregon in the broadband construction, the state exceeds national averages, which makes it more likely that trained lineworkers will stay in Oregon rather than pursue higher wages elsewhere.38